TheArcherST/aiogram_markups/README.md

 Aiogram markups
 ===============

-THIS PACKAGE REQUIRES LEGACY AIOGRAM
+THIS PACKAGE REQUIRES LEGACY AIOGRAM.

-DO NOT USE IT IN PRODUCTION
+PLEASE, DO NOT USE IT IN PRODUCTION.

-This package helps you construct and use inline or text markups.
+This package helps you declaratively define and use inline or text markups.

 Simple usage